About Us

 During the days and evenings Iziko Lobomi is a true Centre of Life and a hub for various community related activities.
 The key activities at Iziko Lobomi are the following:

 Training in various skills takes place at the Centre on an ongoing basis.
 Over the years adult men and women, young and old, have been trained in valuable skills such as sewing, fabric painting, beading work, cooking, pottery, computer literacy, business management skills, leatherwork, woodwork, mosaic and food gardening.

 Men and woman also have the opportunity to earn income from their newly acquired skills by selling their goods to residents of the community and visitors to the Centre.
 They come to the Centre everyday and make use of the facilities (at a small charge from the HBCCA to cover electricity and wear and tear on equipment).

 The kitchen plays a very important role in the daily activities of the Centre.
-Manned by a loyal and hard-working team of volunteers, the kitchen-team prepare large amounts of food daily for elderly, sick, disabled, homeless and unemployed people of the Imizamo Yethu community.
-For many years daily nutritious meals have been sponsored for approximately 60 people by the Provincial Government of the Western Cape's Sustainable Livelihood Programme.
+Manned by a loyal and hard-working team of volunteers, the kitchen-team prepares large amounts of food daily for the elderly, sick, disabled, homeless and unemployed people of the Imizamo Yethu community.
+For many years daily nutritious meals have been sponsored for approximately 60 people by the Provincial Government of the Western Cape's Sustainable Livelihood Programme (SLP)

 The HBCCA represents more than 30 different Christian denominations, which make use of the facilities seven days a week.
 Churches book times for church services, weddings, funerals, rallies, normal meetings, Bible classes, choir training and fundraising events.